Suhaani07/Deepfake-Project-/README.md

 - Audio
 - Message

-## Our Project
+## Project

-##Image Detection
+## Image Detection
 We embarked on our project with a focus on DeepFake detection in images.
-In the "Kaggle DeepFake Challenge" dataset, we achieved an accuracy of 54%, with the highest accuracy in the challenge recorded at 65%.
+In the "Kaggle DeepFake Challenge" dataset, our model achieved an accuracy of 54%, with the highest accuracy in the challenge for this datset recorded at 65%.

 ### Technique Used
 - Detection of faces in images using OpenCV Haar Cascade Classifier